2024 Pittsburgh Steelers season: Week 10: at Washington Commanders

 Coming off the bye week, the Steelers traveled east to take on the Commanders.
 In the first quarter, they would score first, making it 7–0 by way of Russell Wilson connecting with George Pickens on a 16-yard touchdown pass.
 The Commanders then tied it up at 7–7 when Austin Ekeler ran for a 1-yard touchdown.
 The Steelers retook the lead in the second when Wilson connected with Pat Freiermuth on a 3-yard touchdown pass to make it 14–7.
 The Commanders however were able to take a 17–14 halftime lead by way of Zane Gonzalez's 48-yard field goal, followed by Ekeler running for another 1-yard touchdown.
-After the break, the Commanders went back to work in the third when Jeremy Nichols ran for a 1-yard touchown to make the score 24–14.
+After the break, the Commanders went back to work in the third when Jeremy McNichols ran for a 1-yard touchdown to make the score 24–14.
 Though, the Steelers came within single digits again when Najee Harris ran for a 1-yard touchdown to make it 24–21.
 Gonzalez kicked his second field goal from 41 yards out to put the Commanders up 27–21.
 In the fourth quarter, the Steelers scored the only points when Wilson found Mike Williams on a 32-yard touchdown pass to make the score 28–27.
 They were then able to hold off the Commanders and eventually run out the clock to seal the victory.

 With the win, the Steelers improved to 7–2 and took the lead in the AFC North by half a game.
 They also kept their winning streak in Washington alive, not having lost there since 1988 when the Commanders were known as the Washington Redskins.